HypeCheck

 Red Flags to Watch For

-• Widely marketed for detox and energy with essentially no human evidence to support these claims
+• Widely marketed with detox and energy claims that have no human trial support in the reviewed literature

 Products Containing Fulvic Acid